 Got yourself a new crafting gadget?
 These things to make with Cricut will show you just how versatile it is!
+Find Cricut crafts for kids here.
 This post contains affiliate links.

 It’s incredible what a Cricut can do!